isaacpeel/solesonic-mcp-server/docs/security.md

 - Confirm your token has the required groups/scopes
 - Check TLS/SSL settings when running with the ssl profile
 - Inspect server logs for access denied (403) or unauthorized (401) reasons

+External API considerations
+- Web Search uses an external provider (Tavily).
+Consider rate limiting and retries with backoff for robustness.